plickcandooweb/plickcandooweb/_services/construction.markdown

             {{page.title}}
         </h3>
         <p>
+			We are offering our commitment to ensure quality in every construction project guided by the Provincial Building Code.
-			We offer commitment at all levels of building project, from preparing for construction to construction management services.
-For years, we have successfully met our client’s demand for cost effective and responsive services.
+            For years, we have successfully met our customers demands with cost effective and responsive services.
         </p>
     </div>
 </div>